ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## What if I want to edit or remove a policy?

-If you want to edit or remove an Information Barriers policy, follow these steps:
+If you want to edit or remove an Information Barriers policy, you should first set the policy to inactive status.

+### To set an Information Barriers policy to inactive status

 1. As a global administrator or compliance administrator, connect to PowerShell for Exchange Online, and connect to PowerShell for the Office 365 Security & Compliance Center.